open-mpi/ompi/docs/man-openmpi/man3/MPI_Recv_init.3.rst

 argument *buf* is marked as OUT because the user gives permission to write on the receive buffer by passing the argument to :ref:`MPI_Recv_init`.

-A persistent communication request is inactive after it is created -- no active communication is attached to the request.
+A persistent communication request is inactive after it is created |mdash| no active communication is attached to the request.

 A communication (send or receive) that uses a persistent request is